pharmaDB/scoring_data_processor/README.md

 `python3 main.py -r`

 If `-r` is omitted, labels that have already been processed and stored in `resources/processed_log` with not be reprocessed.

+Alternatively, to run sequential label diff and similarity comparisons of diffs to patent claims for all NDAs based on update date in the `orangebook` MongoDB collection:

+`python3 main.py -since <YYYY-MM-DD>`

 To download latest Orange Book: